RafaGago/mini-async-log/README.md

 log_error ("the value of i is {} and the value of j is {}", i, j);

-The function is type-safe, when "constexpr" and variadic template parameters are available the format string is matched with the parameters at compile time, otherwise the errors are caught at run time in the logging output.
+The function is type-safe, when the compiler has "constexpr" and "variadic template parameters" available.
+In such case the format string is matched with the parameters at compile time and the compiler "complains" if the types don't match.
+Otherwise the errors are caught at run time on the logging output file.

 > see this [example](https://github.com/RafaGago/mini-async-log/blob/master/example/overview.cpp) that more or less shows all available features.